 The Scottish Government's strategic framework document for managing COVID-19 provides a 5-Level (0-4) approach to restrictions with each local authority area (or sub-area) placed in a relevant protection level depending upon its COVID-19 status which will be reviewed weekly.

 Clubs and participants should be aware of their local area protection level and associated restrictions which may be in place and should consider this as part of the risk assessment planning.
 Broad guidance for rowing activity which should be followed within each Level is set out in the table below.

-More detailed information relating to the Level 4 "Stay Local" restrictions and exemptions available for sport and physical activity is set out below.
+More detailed information relating to the Level 4 restrictions and exemptions available for sport and physical activity is set out in Appendix 1.